bigdataforsocialjustice/ICWA-caselaw/README.md

 ```
 ![image](images/caselaw_by_state.png)

 In order to get the full text we need to set the option ‘full_case = true.’
-For example, the url to access the full case text for case number 1597254 is https://api.case.law/v1/cases/1597254/?full_case=true
+For example, [click here](https://api.case.law/v1/cases/1597254/?full_case=true) to access the URL for the full case text for case number 159725, _State ex rel.
+Human Services Department v.
+Wayne R.N._

 ![image](images/full_case.png)